2024 Telecommunications Industry Trends in Quote-to-Cash

 2024 telecommunications industry trends clearly show that the telecommunications industry is at a juncture.

-Building an effective quote-to-cash process is difficult under normal circumstances, but is becoming even more complicated in 2024 due to changes in technology and the following industry trends:
+Building an effective Quote-to-Cash process is difficult under normal circumstances, but is becoming even more complicated in 2024 due to changes in technology and the following industry trends:

 1. Focus shift from network to software both on the back-office (automation, digital experience, multi-channel customer communication) as well as products (SD-WAN, other “software” products).